Transporting hazardous materials can be a lucrative career but to qualify as a hazardous materials driver you must first pass this endorsement test.

 • Next, if you are eligible to take the endorsement test you should then find out what identification materials you will need to present at the DMV.
 You can also find this information at the DMV website.

-• Thirdly, be sure to check both the fees that you will be charged as well as what payment methods are accepted.
+• Finally, be sure to check both the fees that you will be charged as well as what payment methods are accepted.
 For example, some DMV sites may only accept cash.
 Other sites may not accept checks.
 This information should also be available on the website.

 One last thing, if your DMV accepts appointments we recommend that you schedule one to ensure you don’t have to go through the frustration of waiting for an extended amount of time.
 If you are tired and frustrated that could affect your test performance.

-What’s on the Test?
+What’s on the Hazardous Materials Endorsement Test?

 One important thing to keep in mind when it comes to the hazardous materials endorsement test is that you are required to know both federal requirements as well as requirements particular to your state.
+Refer to your state’s CDL manual for more information.

 Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials – and if you are going to be transporting these materials you must understand all of these requirements.

+You should expect to see questions on such topics as explosives, flammable and combustible liquids; classes of hazardous materials; labeling or placarding requirements; specialized training requirements and much more.
 Here are some examples of the types of questions that are on this endorsement test:

 • If you are hauling hazardous materials and have this type of tires you must check them every time you stop?

-• If required to stop at railroad crossings what it is the correct procedure for doing so?
+• If required to stop at railroad crossings, what it is the correct procedure for doing so?

 • Where can the shipping papers for hazardous materials be found?